FredrikPD/Multi-Source-RAG-API/README.md

 User messages are rewritten into clearer, standalone queries before vector search.
 This improves retrieval quality by removing ambiguity, simplifying phrasing, and ensuring the search query contains all necessary context.

 **Follow-up Context Handling:**
-The system detects when a user message is a follow-up question and automatically expands it to a standalone question using previous conversation history.
-This prevents loss of context across chat turns and significantly improves retrieval accuracy for multi-turn conversations.
+The system detects when a message is likely a follow-up question and automatically attaches it to the most recent conversation session when no session_id is provided.
+If session_id is provided and it is classified as follow-up it attaches the message to the specified session.
+It then expands the message into a standalone question using prior conversation history.
+This preserves context across turns and significantly improves retrieval accuracy for multi-turn interactions.

 ## Production Considerations
 Key improvements I would implement to make the system scalable, secure, observable, and cost-efficient in a real production environment.